Correctional Officer

 I just got a tour of a decommissioned prison.
 With drugs available to inmates, who pays for them?
 They would not have cash in prison.
 I can not see family or friends paying for a prisoners drug habit for their entire jail time.

-Asked by pete about 11 years ago
+Asked by pete over 12 years ago

 The drugs are paid for by by the taxpayers in California.
 The feds require that Calif. state inmates be given name brand, as opposed, to generic medication.
 A few are covered by private or other government insurance, but essentially the taxpayers pay.